microsoft/winsdkfb/auth/index.md

 {% endhighlight %}

 ## User Information
 Some basic information about the logged in user can directly be accessed through FBSession.ActiveSession.User.

-C#:
 {% highlight csharp %}
 // Get active session
 FBSession sess = FBSession.ActiveSession;